josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 14.2.
 Developing Models in Vertex AI Workbench by Using Common Frameworks

 * **Vertex AI Workbench Overview**
-  * A Jupyter Notebook-based environment for data science workflows
+  * A Jupyter Notebook-based development environment for data science workflows
-  * Interacts with Vertex AI and other Google Cloud services
+  * Interacts with Vertex AI and other Google Cloud services from within a Jupyter Notebook instance

-  * Two types of notebooks: Managed and User-managed
+* **Managed Notebooks vs User-Managed Notebooks**
+  * Key differences:
+    * + **Automated shutdown**: Managed notebooks automatically shut down when idle, while user-managed notebooks require manual shutdown.
-    * _Managed notebook_: Automated shutdown, UI integration with Cloud Storage and BigQuery, automated notebook runs, custom containers, and frameworks preinstalled.
+    * - No UI integration with Cloud Storage and BigQuery
-    * _User-managed notebook_: More control and fewer features compared to managed notebooks.
+    * + **Scheduled runs**: Managed notebooks can run on a recurring schedule without instance shutdown.
+    * - Custom containers and Dataproc or Serverless Spark integration not supported

 ---